Beinn Fhada, from Morvich

 A stalkers path gives a fairly straightforward route to the plateau, but crossing the plateau itself requires good navigation skills.
 The alternative descent involves a slabby scramble; in wet weather it should be avoided and the ascent route retraced.

-There are 10 user reports for this walk - click to read.
+There are 28 reports from this walk - click to read them.